8.7.3. Generating Key Pairs

 To save your passphrase during your GNOME session, follow the following steps:

-2. Select Main Menu Button (on the Panel) > Preferences > More Preferences > Sessions, and click on the Startup Programs tab.
+Select (on the Panel) > > > Sessions, and click on the Startup Programs tab.
 Click Add and enter /usr/bin/ssh-add in the Startup Command text area.
 Set it a priority to a number higher than any existing commands to ensure that it is executed last.
 A good priority number for ssh-add is 70 or higher.
 The higher the priority number, the lower the priority.
 If you have other programs listed, this one should have the lowest priority.
 Click Close to exit the program.

 8.7.3.5.
 Configuring ssh-agent